vbaconnet-ledger/developer-portal/_docs/CI/43_live_common.md

 - `internalOperations?: Operation[]`: (advanced) in context of accounts that have internal transactions that belong to a parent transaction
 - `extra: Object`: Extra crypto specific fields

-If _MyCoin_ has specific operation fields (like `additionalField` we added for example), you will be able to display them later.
+If <i>MyCoin</i> has specific operation fields (like `additionalField` we added for example), you will be able to display them later.
 They are not meant to be useful in any flow, only for UI.

-If _MyCoin_ uses a "nonce", then `transactionSequenceNumber` must be filled correctly, as it will be necessary for signing new transactions (and will interpreted to clear pending operations).
+If <i>MyCoin</i> uses a "nonce", then `transactionSequenceNumber` must be filled correctly, as it will be necessary for signing new transactions (and will interpreted to clear pending operations).
 Only outgoing transaction must have this value though.
 See [Optimistic Operation](#optimistic-operation).

 See [src/types/operation.js](https://github.com/Ledger-Coin-Integration-team/ledger-live-common/blob/master/src/types/operation.js) for better understanding of all fields.